Cuprate/cuprate/books/protocol/src/pruning.md

 This calculates the [blocks pruning ~~seed~~ STRIPE](#getting-a-blocks-pruning-stripe) using the same method that we saw in [this](#getting-a-blocks-pruning-stripe) function.

-This then checks if the blocks stripe is NOT the same as the seed stripe, if you remember if a seed and block don't have the same stripe that means the seed will prune that block, so we can just return the entered `block_height`.
+This then checks if the block's stripe is NOT the same as the seed stripe, if you remember if a seed and block don't have the same stripe that means the seed will prune that block, so we can just return the entered `block_height`.

 ```c++
 const uint32_t next_stripe = 1 + (block_pruning_seed & mask);
 return get_next_unpruned_block_height(block_height, blockchain_height, tools::make_pruning_seed(next_stripe, log_stripes));
 ```

-Because the seeds stripe == the blocks stripe we need to work out when our stripe ends/ when the next stripe starts to get the next pruned block.
-To do this we can simply calculate the next stripe, make a [new pruning seed](#generating-pruning-seeds) and pass in that seed, which has a stripe one more than ours, into [get next un-pruned block](#getting-the-next-unpruned-block) to get the start of the next stripes un-pruned set and therefore the start of our next pruned set.
+Because the seed's stripe == the block's stripe we need to work out when our stripe ends (when the next stripe starts to get the next pruned block).
+To do this we can simply calculate the next stripe, make a [new pruning seed](#generating-pruning-seeds) and pass in that seed, which has a stripe one more than ours, into [get next un-pruned block](#getting-the-next-unpruned-block) to get the start of the next stripe's un-pruned set and therefore the start of our next pruned set.